DevMizeKR/332project/Weekly Report/Week3.md

  * Researched about gRPC
  * Set Basic Scala Project Files
 ### ldm0902
+ * Change on Notion (Now public access available)
+ * Researched about File I/O, sampling algorithm
- *
+ * Draw Structure Design
 ### 2nter21
- * Researced about steps of distributed sorting, and some details of each steps
+ * Researched about steps of distributed sorting, and some details of each steps

 ## Goal of the next week